AI for Manufacturing Companies

 • Production plans built on demand forecasts trained on your order history, not spreadsheet averages

-• Yield and energy optimisation models that find margin improvements in your existing process data
+• Yield and energy optimization models that find margin improvements in your existing process data

 Recent outcomes